daxovid/daxovid_website/content/post/mentoring/index.md

 ---
-title: Building Mentoring Networks - Update Me!
+title: Building Mentoring Networks
-subtitle: Hello! 👋 Folks interested in pursuing an advanced degree in DBER can learn more here.
+subtitle: Every person has different needs and strengths – what does the research say and how might we apply it to foster constructive mentoring networks?

 # Summary for listings and search engines
-summary: Hello! 👋 Folks interested in pursuing an advanced degree in DBER can learn more here.
+summary: Every person has different needs and strengths – what does the research say and how might we apply it to foster constructive mentoring networks?

 # Link this post with a project
 projects: []

 # Date published
-date: '2022-11-11T00:00:00Z'
+date: '2022-11-12T00:00:00Z'

 # Date updated
-lastmod: '2022-11-11T00:00:00Z'
+lastmod: '2022-11-12T00:00:00Z'

 # Is this an unpublished draft?
 draft: false